IISERM/schrodinger-week/eli5.md

 You can take any field of your choice (not necessarily physics)

-You have to send the original writeup and your improvised write in a .txt/.pdf version to phiclubiiserm@gmail.com
+You have to send the original writeup and your improvised write in a .txt/.pdf/.doc version to phiclubiiserm@gmail.com

 ## Prizes
+You will be judged on the creativity and clarity of the idea you're trying to explain.
 Every challenge has a prize worth 250 bucks waiting for you to grab!

 ## Coordinators